|Available at phyllis walter:|

 Life would be a lot better for everybody, and maybe last a lot longer for some, if we talked things out before jumping to conclusions.

-I know that two men could well have defused this tense situation just as amicably; still, I think it's a good argument for pumping estrogen into city water supplies.
+I know that two men could have defused this tense situation just as amicably; still, I think it's a good argument for pumping estrogen into city water supplies.